 Risk assessments are an important step in protecting you, your colleagues, students, and others.
 It's also a legal requirement.

 An assessment helps you focus on the risks that really matter in your workplace or during activities.
-Some risks have the potential to cause real harm to people, or damage to property and equipment.
+Some risks have the potential to cause real harm to people and their wellbeing, or damage to property and equipment.